SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex6/README.md

 4. Click on the link below "Create a new Event Mesh Instance" to create a one-time local setup for event processing.
 This step is required only once for every project.

 ![](images/EventMesh.png)
 This will automatically create the Event Mesh Client and Queue for local testing.
-Refer to the details of the setup [here].
+Refer to the details of the setup [here](../../../buildcode/exercises/ex6/appendix.md).

 5. Create data using S/4 preview app and repeat steps 5 to 9 from the above section to view the data created by live events.
 > Note: This data is temporarily persisted and will not be available if you rerun your application.